AmrishR/AmrishR/README.md

 - 🌱 I’m currently learning some random stuff....meh.
 - 📫 How to reach me: AFK on social media.
 - 😄 @priyesh2 is pro af.
-- ⚡ Fun fact: This repo is shows up as a bio in your GitHub!!
+- ⚡ Fun fact: This repo shows up as a bio in your GitHub!!